behaverse/data-model/README.md

-# Behaverse Data Model Website
+# Behaverse Data Model (BDM)

-*Behaverse Data Model* defines coherent data models for both cognitive tests and surveys that apply to a large range of use-cases.
+*Behaverse Data Model (BDM)* defines coherent data models for both cognitive tests and surveys that apply to a large range of use-cases.
 In addition, *Behaverse Data Model* defines concepts and best practices regarding the naming and structuring of datasets.
-Visit [behaverse.org/data-model](https://behaverse.org/data-model) for more information.
+Visit [bdm.behaverse.org](https://bdm.behaverse.org) for more information.